Posted on March 22, 2019 by Abhirath Mahipal

 State of the art privacy mechanisms even go to the extent of hiding your screen size and resolution as it can be used to identify a whistleblower, journalist etc amongst a pool of their suspects.
-Ganesh mentioned about an interesting flaw in browsers called Canvas Fingerprinting.
+Ganesh mentioned about an interesting flaw in browsers which goes by the name Canvas Fingerprinting.

 Some systems offer strong privacy guarantees but do not scale.
 Some systems broadcast every message to every user.
 Other systems use Private Information Retrieval (PIR) to hide metadata.
 Simplest PIR technique is to send the entire database to every user who requests for information.
-This way observing parties will not get to know which particular information (or message from a recipient) they were trying to access.
+This way observing parties (using Man in the Middle Attacks for instance) will not get to know which particular information (or message from a recipient) they were trying to access.

 Systems that scale do not hide metadata and a persistent adversary can easily correlate activities with a particular individual.
 Tor and Mixnets are such systems.
 A powerful adversary can manipulate traffic and several nodes.
 Say amongst thousand users he stops Charlie from accessing a website and the same very same instance the adversary notices that the particular website stops receiving traffic.
 My manipulating and making the right moves over a period of time the identity of the user can come to light.

 I like to think of it this way.
 Tor plays with space alone (the bytes that you send across the network go through various other servers thus they aren’t where they are supposed to be) and mixnets play with both space and time (adds delays and shuffles the request through various servers as well).
 Thinking in terms of space and time helps clarify a lot of concepts as they comprise the state which we exist or can manipulate.